Updated: Mar 28

 On January 17, LA-based builder KB Home, one of America's largest built-to-order homebuilders, opened a “community” with three model homes…in the metaverse.
 As the term metaverse becomes more mainstream, consumers are beginning to understand that it’s not just Facebook’s new name but a pervasive new technology area that will transform some of the ways we live, work, shop, socialize…basically experience the world.
 Real Estate, one of the most logical first business areas because it is environments and spaces, is already off to a running start.
 The question is, should you be investing and if so, where?
 But first, a quick primer on the metaverse…

 WHAT IS THE METAVERSE?
 Virtual and augmented reality experiences have become relatively common from home gaming to Disney rides to sales and marketing.
 Using 3-D goggles, consumers are able to immerse themselves in computer-generated environments, giving the sense of being “in” the game.
 The metaverse takes virtual reality one step further, by simulating a connection between the virtual and actual worlds, allowing you to meet and interact with other people within those environments.
 You can go to a meeting, have a party, attend a concert or shop at the mall.
 Businesses can offer services, launch products, participate in trade shows or host events.
 Through your “Avatar,” a virtual version of yourself, you can be in the same room with your colleagues in the workplace or socializing and engaging in a real conversation.
+You can even attend a public event like a concert with people from all over the world and you will be able to interact and converse with them.
 The metaverse is not just about the physical surroundings – the structures, rooms or décor created within the metaverse – it’s about the experience.
 We can create welcoming environments for ourselves that will be both uplifting and improve productivity.
 What could be more tailor-made for real estate?
 So, let’s look at the potential opportunities that are coming for real estate investors and professionals and whether you should be an early investor.

 1. Elevating our personal environments on a day-to-day basis.
 Put your goggles on and move into that home or office you’ve always dreamed of.
 Live there, work there, meet clients there, entertain there.